glory-0227/start/README.md

-#for test / first line
+#for test
-#Today I learn :
+#Today I learn
+#my level of computer is --know nothing
+#what I heading for --frontend developer